Mother 3: Gameplay

-Combat in Mother 3 includes a unique musical combo system not seen in previous Mother games.
+Combat in Mother 3 includes a unique musical combo system absent from previous Mother games.
 When one of the player's characters directly attacks an enemy with a weapon, they can repeatedly attack the enemy by pressing the button in time with the beat of the background music, with each enemy possessing a musical theme with different rhythms.
 Using this system, the player can attack the enemy up to sixteen times in a row.
 When the correct beat is not apparent, the player can put the enemy to sleep to isolate the beat from the music.

 Plot

-Mother 3 is set in the fictional Nowhere Islands, an unknown length of time after the events of Mother 2.
+Mother 3 is set in the fictional Nowhere Islands, an unknown length of time after the events of EarthBound.
 The game begins with twins Lucas and Claus and their mother Hinawa preparing to return home to Tazmily Village after visiting Hinawa's father, Alec, who lives in the northern reaches of the Islands.
 Before they can return, Tazmily Village is attacked by a mysterious military force known as the Pigmask Army, who bomb the nearby forest and start a forest fire.
 Hinawa's husband, Flint, is alerted to the fire and sets out to rescue his family.
 He finds Lucas and Claus, but discovers that Hinawa was killed defending them from a hostile Drago, a normally peaceful dinosaur-like creature.
 Later, Claus leaves the village to take revenge on the Drago; Flint attempts to follow him, discovering and defeating the Drago, which has been turned into a cyborg, but fails to find Claus.

 In response to the Pigmasks' invasion, novice thief Duster is sent by Wess, his father and teacher, to the abandoned Osohe Castle to retrieve the mysterious Egg of Light.
 While there he meets the spirited young Princess Kumatora, but both he and the Egg are caught in a trap and vanish.
 At the same time a mysterious peddler known as Yokuba, (Note: Renamed Fassad in the fan translation) who works with the Pigmasks, introduces the concept of currency and sells television-like devices known as Happy Boxes to the townspeople, with the unwilling help of a monkey named Salsa whom he abuses.
 Salsa escapes from Yokuba's control with the help of Kumatora, Lucas, and Wess.

 Three years later, Tazmily Village has been taken over by the Pigmask Army, who have modernized it with railways, Happy Boxes, and other modern technology.
 Lucas hears rumours that Duster, who has been missing since leaving for Osohe Castle, is working as a bassist at the nearby Club Titiboo, and sets off with his dog Boney.
 While travelling there, he learns psychic powers from Ionia, who is a superpowered, benevolent, androgynous creature known as a Magypsy.
 At the club, he finds Kumatora working as a waitress, as well as Duster, who is suffering from amnesia.
 They join to recover the Egg and restore Duster's memory, but while attempting to board a flying Pigmask airship, a mysterious Masked Man shakes them off and sends them flying to the ground, separating them.